manheim/jenkinsfile-pipeline/README.md

 ...
 ```

-The order in which the plugins were initialized determined the order of the Jenkinsfile DSL.
+The order in which the DSL was executed was determined the order that the jenkinsfile-pipeline plugins were initialized.
 Had the plugins been initialized in the reverse order, the Jenkinsfile DSL would likewise be reversed, and would lead to an undesirable outcome.

 ```
 // Wrap everything before this in withAWSParameterStore { }